frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 ### `name`

-The field descriptor MUST contain a `name` property.
+The field descriptor `MUST` contain a `name` property.
 This property `SHOULD` correspond to the name of field/column in the data file (if it has a name).
 As such it `SHOULD` be unique (though it is possible, but very bad practice, for the data file to have multiple columns with the same name). `name` `SHOULD NOT` be considered case sensitive in determining uniqueness.
-However, since it should correspond to the name of the field in the data file it may be important to preserve case.
+However, since it corresponds to the name of the field in the data file it may be important to preserve case.

 ### `title`